Cyfrin/moccasin/docs/source/index.rst

     a.
 Running scripts to interact with contracts needs to be easy in a language that humans can understand.
 3. And finally... it needs to be fast!

-Then, we have some fun plans for AI, formal verification, fuzzing, and more in the future of gaboon, so stay tuned!
+Then, we have some fun plans for AI, formal verification, fuzzing, and more in the future of moccasin, so stay tuned!

-Head over to :doc:`installing gaboon <installing-gaboon>` to get started.
+Head over to :doc:`installing moccasin <installing-moccasin>` to get started.